 “Professional pension advice is not free.
-Professional advisers looking to act in your best interests are very unlikely to cold call you offering their services.”
+Professional advisors looking to act in your best interests are very unlikely to cold call you offering their services.”

 The FCA has also urged savers to ensure the firm they’re obtaining advice from is authorised and has permission to give pension advice.

 Earlier this year the Personal Finance Society encouraged the regulator to launch a full investigation into the pension transfer market following an initial review that found less than half of advice given to those considering cashing in their final salary schemes was “suitable”.